pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_publish-and-subscribe.md

 `Signal()` sends a signal to all channel subscribers.

-- Prerequisites and limitations
+Requirements and limits:
 - Initialize with publishKey.
-  - Create a Channel entity to signal to.
+- Create a Channel entity to signal on.
-  - Payload size limited to 64 bytes (payload only).
-Contact support for higher.
+- Payload limit: 64 bytes (payload only).
+Contact support for higher limits.

-- Signal vs. Message (key differences)
+Signals vs. Messages:
-  - Payload size: 64B vs 32KB
+- Payload size: Signals 64B; Messages 32KB
-  - Cost: signals cheaper
+- Cost: Signals cheaper
-  - Persistence: signals not stored; messages can be persisted
+- Persistence: Signals cannot be stored; Messages can
-  - Push: signals can’t trigger push; messages can
+- Push notifications: Signals cannot trigger; Messages can
-  - Use cases: signals for non-critical (e.g., geolocation)
+- Use cases: Signals for non-critical streams (e.g., geolocation); Messages for general use
-  - Metadata: signals don’t support; messages do
+- Metadata: Signals don’t support metadata; Messages do

-- Channel separation: use separate channels for signals vs messages.
+Channel separation: Use separate channels for signals and messages.

 ### Method(s)